niaulans/datacamp/associate-data-engineer-in-sql/06_database-design.md

    - How is data going to be read and updates?
 - Uses database models: high-level specifications for database structure
   - Most popular: relational model
-  - Other: NoSQL, objct-oriented, graph, network model
+  - Other       : NoSQL, objct-oriented, graph, network model
 - Uses schemas: blueprint of the database
   - defines tables, fields, relationships, indexes, and views
   - When inserting data in relational databases, schemas must be respected